zineos/aimet/Docs/techniques/runtime_config.rst

    :end-before:  # op_type end

 In the op_type section, configure settings affecting particular op types.
-The configuration file supports ONNX op types, and internally maps the type to a PyTorch or TensorFlow op type depending on which framework is used.
+The configuration file supports ONNX op types, and internally maps the type to a PyTorch op type depending on which framework is used.

 For each op type, the following settings are available: